Dirty Dozen Motorcycle Club: Criminalization

 A five-month joint drug investigation by the Arizona Department of Public Safety (DPS) and Federal Bureau of Investigation (FBI) resulted in 44 Dirty Dozen members and associates being arrested on federal charges of conspiracy to distribute methamphetamine on February 5, 1985.
 According to the indictments, the Dirty Dozen had conspired to take control of the methamphetamine trade in Arizona, and carried out counterintelligence operations against rival motorcycle gangs and law enforcement personnel.
-Numerous people, including several senior club members, were convicted and imprisoned as a result of the investigation.
+Nine Dirty Dozen members, including club leaders, pled guilty and were imprisoned as a result of the investigation.

+On March 27, 1986, Dirty Dozen associate Kenneth Dale Gann was arrested in Pima County as part of Operation One Percenter, a 12-month investigation by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) targeting motorcycle gangs.
+Operation One Percenter resulted in the arrests of 53 members and associates of 18 different biker gangs on various weapons and narcotics charges, during a series of raids in 18 U.S. states, and the seizure of 10 sawed-off shotguns, 10 machine guns, 63 rifles, 100 handguns, 4,500 rounds of ammunition, six silencers, a bomb, four hand grenades, five pounds of dynamite, 15 stolen vehicles, a stolen computer and a drug lab, as well as large quantities of cocaine, marijuana and PCP.

 In 1990, the Dirty Dozen became involved in a conflict with the Vagos after the California-based club expanded into Arizona, establishing a chapter in Phoenix.
 The Vagos were ultimately vanquished from the city after a number of shootings and bombings, including a pipe bomb attack on the residence of Donald "Arizona Don" Halterman, the president of the Vagos' Phoenix chapter.
 The Dirty Dozen–Vagos war resulted in a number of bystanders becoming casualties.

-On September 23, 1992, a 14-month investigation by a task force consisting of the DPS organized crime division, the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Phoenix and Mesa police departments culminated with over 400 law enforcement officers serving 68 search warrants on the residences of Dirty Dozen members in Maricopa, Pima, Yavapai and Pinal counties.
+On September 23, 1992, a 14-month investigation by a task force consisting of the DPS organized crime division, the FBI, the ATF, and the Phoenix and Mesa police departments culminated with over 400 law enforcement officers serving 68 search warrants on the residences of Dirty Dozen members in Maricopa, Pima, Yavapai and Pinal counties.
 20 ounces of marijuana, five ounces of methamphetamine, one-half ounce of cocaine, a trace of LSD, 38 Harley-Davidson motorcycles and eleven other vehicles, over 1,200 guns, knives and other weapons, and approximately $18,000 in cash were seized as potential evidence.
 A former club member, Robert Gonzales, was a prime informant in the case.
 More than 40 people were indicted on charges including conspiracy to distribute drugs, drug possession, weapons violations and fraud as a result of the evidence gathered after a state grand jury issued a 145-count indictment in January 1993.
 Like the earlier 1985 operation against the Dirty Dozen, the raids of 1992 weakened the club but did not lead to its disbanding as intended.